TigranKhudav/Change-Files-by-User/README.md

 # Change-Files-by-User
-change file by user in Linux
+move all file by user name in Linux